 Another noted feature of a JPEG file is the appearance of sharpness.
 While JPEG files appear sharper than RAW files, this is not necessarily the case.

 The sharpness seen in a JPEG file is the result of your camera's processing system.
 The processing systems available for a computer are far more advanced than the system your camera is utilizing.
-The greatest detail and sharpness is achieved by processing RAW files using a system such as Adobe Lightroom or Adobe Photoshop.
+The greatest detail and sharpness will be achieved by processing RAW files using software such as Adobe Lightroom or Photoshop.

 Is shooting in RAW format right for you?
 Only you can say what works best for you and your workflow, but this information is well worth considering and hopefully, answers a few of your questions concerning RAW and JPEG files.